Role: Senior Product Designer

 Tools: Figma, Slack

-The Global TV website didn’t support mobile or tablet browsers.
-Users on smaller screens were blocked by a prompt to download the app, with no way to browse or stream content.
-As mobile traffic increased, this gap became more noticeable—and costly.
+The Global TV website was completely inaccessible on mobile and tablet browsers.
+Users who visited from a phone were met with a full-screen prompt telling them to download the app, with no way to browse or stream content.
+As mobile web traffic grew, this became a meaningful gap in the product experience.

 How might we create a mobile-first version of the Global TV web app that supports browsing and playback without requiring users to download the app?

 I began by mapping standard breakpoints based on common device sizes.
-Since the desktop site already existed, my focus was on adapting the experience for smaller screens while maintaining a consistent structure.
+Since the desktop site already existed, my focus was on adapting the experience for smaller screens while keeping the structure and visual language consistent with what users already knew from the app.

-Most components were repurposed from the mobile app to help users transition smoothly between platforms.
-The most significant change was the mobile navigation.
-Unlike the app’s tab bar, I implemented a hamburger-style drawer menu that followed expected mobile web conventions and saved screen space.
+Most components were carried over from the mobile app design system, which kept the work efficient and ensured a familiar experience for users moving between platforms.
+The most significant new design decision was mobile navigation.
+The app used a tab bar, which works well in a native context but feels out of place in a browser.
+I replaced it with a hamburger-style drawer menu that followed expected mobile web conventions and kept screen space clear for content.